ethankennerly/anagram-frequency/README.md

 To estimate difficulty of solving an anagram, these metrics can be composited together.

+Example usage from the command line:

+        python anagram_difficulty.py sample_word_list.csv en.txt

+This appends frequency as seen in the test file.

         >>> from anagram_difficulty import *
         >>> tabulate_file('test_word_list.csv', 'test_frequency.txt')
         'test_word_list.difficulty.csv'

 For compatibility with the existing files as in this example file, `tabulate_file` expects header of `word` in the list file, but no header for frequency file.

-Example usage from the command line:

-        python anagram_difficulty.py sample_word_list.csv en.txt

-This appends frequency as seen in the test file.
+Since letter permutations is a factorial of length and permutations correlates to difficulty, I appended permutations column and scored by that.

 To standardize, standard scores were calculated, technically called z-scores.  <https://en.wikipedia.org/wiki/Standard_score>